E-Printer/Safeguarding-Project/README.md

 ---
 For a clean, minimal design, following a familiar structure seen on the code institute website, I'll use **Soft White (#F8F9FA)** as the main background colour.
 I'll highlight important elements like buttons and calls to action with **Bright Orange (#FF6F3C)**.
 To keep things warm but subtle, I'll use **Soft Peach (#FFA552)** for section backgrounds or navigation menus.
 For readability, I'll ensure the body text is in **Dark Charcoal (#333333)** and use **Deep Burnt Orange (#D35400)** for headings or key information.
 Finally, I'll add **Light Warm Grey (#E5E5E5)** for borders and dividing lines to subtly separate content areas.

+## Typography

+Montserrat for headings owing to its modern and professional look that is slightly bolder and catching.
+Roboto for the body: clean and professional looking.

 ## Accessibility Considerations

 ### Colour Contrast:
 Use of colours with strong contrast to make text easy to read.
-For example, Dark Charcoal (#333333) text on White (#FFFFFF) or Soft White (#F8F9FA) backgrounds provides clear contrast, meeting accessibility standards.
-Buttons in Bright Orange (#FF6F3C) also stand out clearly against light backgrounds, ensuring visibility for all users.
+For example, **Dark Charcoal (#333333)** text on **White (#FFFFFF)** or **Soft White (#F8F9FA)** backgrounds provides clear contrast, meeting accessibility standards.
+Buttons in **Bright Orange (#FF6F3C)** also stand out clearly against light backgrounds, ensuring visibility for all users.

 ### Alt Text for Images:
 All images include descriptive alt text to help screen readers convey the content.
 Decorative images have empty alt tags (alt="") to avoid distracting screen reader users.